How to Avoid the Gender Data Gap in a Digitized Transportation Infrastructure

 Digitization of our transportation infrastructure is running at full speed today.
 Technology is an important tool for ensuring sustainable development and we who run this process have a responsibility to support new technologies that lead to an economically, environmentally and socially inclusive society.

-The use of artificial intelligence, computer learning and apps are becoming normal in the design, building, maintenance and operation phases of our infrastructure.
+The use of artificial intelligence, computer learning and apps are becoming normal in the design, construction, operation and maintenance phases of our infrastructure.
 For this reason, it is increasingly important that we make sure our technologies are inclusive and relevant for all its users.
 Data plays an important role in this.
 But as it turns out, data is not necessarily neutral and free of bias.

 The main aim of the conference is to raise the awareness of its urgency to decision makers and leaders that drive the development of infrastructure in the built environment.